 Across from Sea-grove, Park is the historic downtown village that dates back to 1880s.
 Nestled amid its 60 shops and 25 restaurants, is the landmark Del Mar Library.

 The building has served as a famous church for both movie stars and residents, a restaurant, and other uses over the decade.

 Del Mar Plaza located on Camino del Mar is sure to satisfy even the most hardcore shopper.

 With its European-inspired architecture, the Plaza provides a unique collection of stores, galleries, and high-end boutiques.
 Three levels each opening to ocean-view balconies maximizes its scenic setting on the cliffs of the Pacific Ocean.

 With all that Del Mar and the surrounding area has to offer, you will probably find that just one day is not enough.

 A fixture of downtown is the L’Auberge Del Mar.
 With its distinctive French architecture, this gated property is close enough to the beach to offer rewarding views of the Pacific Ocean and its majestic sunsets.

-It doesn’t feel like a hotel or look like one either.
+It doesn’t feel like a hotel or looks like one either.
 It resembles a townhome community and the rates are surprisingly low for those accustomed to resort stays.

 Visitors to L’Auberge will be greeted by the luxurious lobby with its chestnut wood ceilings and ornate beams, designer furniture, colorful tropical plants and soothing live music played on the lobby’s grand piano.

-All of these things makes Del Mar a less expensive substitute for that much-anticipated trip to the Mediterranean.
+All of these things make Del Mar a less expensive substitute for that much-anticipated trip to the Mediterranean.